 Rolf is a shady “collector” interested in the revolving gun.
 He is actually a procurer of new inventions working for the Guild Alliance.
 Angela is Draco’s mistress he kept secret from everyone, even Ivar.
 She is afraid for her life and very worried about him.
 Antonio is an agent of Ordo Rimore, a classic man in black, who will come to clean up the scene in the end.

 The revolving gun is – in practice – a reinvented revolver.
 Draco has produced two working prototypes.
 He gives them to the characters with some ammunition.
 Draco wants them to test the guns in variable field conditions.
 The guns are reliable and efficient.
-They only lose to clockwork pistols in size of the magazine.
-Lacking all the extra gears, the revolving guns are easy to clean, maintain – and potentially reproduce.
+They only lose to clockwork pistols in the size of the magazine.
+Lacking all the extra gears and parts, the revolving guns are easy to clean, maintain – and potentially reproduce.

-When the characters return from their testing – which might take days or even weeks – Draco has disappeared.
+When the characters return from their testing – which might take days or even weeks, including other adventures – Draco has disappeared.
 His laboratory and apartment are completely empty.
 Walls and floors are covered in dust and cobwebs, as if they had been abandoned for months.
 Neighbors claim there have never been a gunsmith next door.
 It is as if he had never existed.

-Through investigation reveals some clues; strange lights and noises happened a week ago in the vicinity.
-Draco wasn’t seen since, according to business partners that can be found.
+Patient investigation reveals some clues; strange lights and noises happened a week ago in the vicinity.
+Draco hasn't been seen since, according to business partners that can be found.
 Ivar was seen for a few days afterwards, talking with strangers clad in black.
 Then he was gone too.
 Investigation in the apartment and workshop reveal strange burn marks and miniature Omnium dust, evidence of high Techmancery been used in the area.

 Characters become eventually aware of Rolf asking the same questions as they do.
 He introduces himself as a collector of exotic weaponry.
 He explains he had contacted Draco to buy his weapons, but he has disappeared.
 Rolf offers to buy the prototypes for very high sum.
 He as well offers the characters to help them in their investigation.
 Rolf suspects Techmancers are behind the disappearance and would prefer to use the characters as meat shields, in case they come back.